The goal to automate photo editing is great, but there are some things technology just can’t replace. One of those? A human touch.

 You’re limited in what you can do

 While AI might have its place for basic edits, the technology is very limiting, especially from a creative standpoint.
-“Manually editing photographs is still a more widespread technique than using a tool that relies on artificial intelligence because you have a stronger control over the way the image transforms,” says Aamina Suleman, senior digital marketer, content creator and visual designer at LogoDesignGuru.com.
-“With an AI-powered tool, you’re limited to algorithms.”
+Manually editing photographs is still a more widespread technique than using a tool that relies on artificial intelligence because you have a stronger control over the way the image transforms.
+With an AI-powered tool, you’re limited to algorithms.

 This means you might not get the perfect look, and it almost always requires manual tweaking.
-Plus, the results could be subpar, in which case you might have to start all over and do it by hand — which takes even more time than just editing by hand in the first place.
+Plus, the results could be subpar, in which case you might have to start all over and do it by hand—which takes even more time than just editing by hand in the first place.

 You don’t exercise creativity

 Because AI is so limiting, it also prohibits creativity.
-This can be stifling and take the passion out of your wok.
-“AI cannot take creative direction from the end customer.” says Bil.
-“As such, you still have to do a fair bit of manual work.”
+This can be stifling and take the passion out of your work.
+AI can’t take creative direction.
+As such, you still have to do a fair bit of manual work.

 Imperfections happen

 Quality control is extremely important when you’re letting machines do some of the editing work for you.
-“The most tiring factor in manual image editing is that it requires graphic designers to put on their eagle eye lenses to pinpoint the smallest anomaly in the picture,” says Suleman.
-“Many designers and brands are trolled when Photoshopping goes wrong.”
+The most tiring factor in manual image editing is that it requires graphic designers to put on their eagle eye lenses to pinpoint the smallest anomaly in the picture.
+Many photographers and brands are trolled when Photoshopping goes wrong.

-And while you might think using automation and AI will help you spend less time on nitty-gritty edits, this could actually make your job harder and more time-intensive in the long run.
 Instead of looking at shots to see how you can manipulate them, you’re looking at shots to see how they’ve been manipulated and if they need to be fixed.
 And then doing the work of fixing them when needed.
 When all is said and done, you might’ve been able to do it faster with a human.

 Manual work is required

 Sensing a theme?
 Automation and AI don’t completely eradicate the need to do edits by hand.
 You still need to review each image before handing it off to the computers.
-“There are a variety of images that need different treatments,” says Suleman.
-“You should analyze the photograph first and then decide how you want to approach it.”

-And it’s also important to perform a quality check after the software has manipulated your image. as well as perform quality checks and spot edits afterwards.
-“The key benefit of AI is having good manual editing skills and being able to deliver on your client’s brief,” says Bil.
-“Without this skill, a customer is likely going to seek out a different photographer.”
+It’s also important to perform a quality check after the software has manipulated your image. as well as perform quality checks and spot edits afterwards.
+The key benefit of AI is having good manual editing skills and being able to deliver on your client’s brief.
+Without this skill, you’re likely going to seek out a different photographer.

 High-quality photography only

 If you’re using an automated tool, you’ll likely need to provide high-quality, high-res original source images as much as possible.
 No smartphone product photography here!
-You should use high-quality JPEG files or non-compressed formats, recommends Bil.
-“Compression can mess things up with AI-based background removal,” she says.
+You should use high-quality JPEG files or non-compressed formats.
+Compression can mess things up with AI-based background removal.

-“The trick is that the background being removed has to be relatively distinct from the product.
-If your background is sharp and the foreground is sharp, the algorithms struggle to detect edges well as they typically use contrast detection,” explains Bil.
+The trick is that the removed background has to be relatively distinct from the subject.
+If your background is sharp and the foreground is sharp, the algorithms struggle to detect edges well as they typically use contrast detection.
 So if you’re not working with a high-quality camera and lens, your shots might not be suited for an AI-based photo editor.

 Benefits of automation and AI in photo editing